ihayhurst/DespoticPandaSnot/README.md

   - [x] Read Deck from json file
   - [x] Spit out default deck as tempate
-  - [ ] Read Level and experience points from .pokefightlevel file
+  - [ ] Read Level and experience points from .pokefightlevel file Use *with* to ensure XP&Level committed to file by building context handler
+  - [ ] Give Fighting attack risk strategy (wiki for how)
+  - [ ] Commentry on battle
   - [ ] Add visual health guage
   - [ ] Move from txt to GUI